IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 board2.update();

-//Set an update function that sets the answer variables in stack to the points the student has selected board.on('update', function() {
+//Set an update function that sets the answer variables in stack to the points the
+//student has selected
+board.on('update', function() {

    //Arrays of min/max points